 WOMEN IN STEM

-Many young women in junior high and high school start to lose interest in science and engineering careers.
+Many young women in junior and senior high start to lose interest in science and engineering careers.
 Our annual Women in STEM conferences allow women in grades 7-12 to learn first-hand about careers in science, math, engineering, and technology from accomplished professional women.

 HARRY C. VAUGHAN PLANETARIUM

 Everyone including UW students, faculty, K-12 groups, families, and the general public are welcome at the Harry C. Vaughan planetarium.
-We are currently offering in-person private shows and virtual shows at this time.
+We offer in-person public and private shows at this time.
 Visit our website for more information about available shows.

 HIGH-ALTITUDE BALLOONING